Hebru Brantley

 Midnight Blue by Hebru Brantley

 Featuring Brantley’s iconic Flyboy character, Midnight Blue draws inspiration from the world of Jazz, particularly the atmosphere created in the classic tune, “Round Midnight.”
 The focus of the work is on capturing a feeling – a state of being lost in the moment, carried away by the interplay of colors and shapes.
 These colors themselves become a dreamscape, inviting the viewer to surrender to their own interpretation.
 Using shapes that hint at camouflage, the work introduces a layer of tension, reflecting the artist’s desire to create a work that resonates on an emotional level, similar to the power of music, all while existing in a dynamic relationship with its environment.
-Midnight Blue will be located on Level One of the shopping center, near the Food Court.
+Midnight Blue is located on Level One of the shopping center, near the Food Court.

 About Hebru Brantley